All Products

 Important

-To prevent query errors, ensure that your account has the Select permission on the MaxCompute table.
-For more information, see Permission requirement.
+If a query error occurs, ensure that the account used for execution has the Select permission and other required permissions on the MaxCompute table.
+For more information, see Permissions.